The evolution of the waterproof watchCopyright © David Boettcher 2005 - 2023 all rights reserved.

 Back to the top of the page.

 Fitch specified a left hand thread for the crown and pendant.
 The reason for this was to use the winding ratchet to enable the crown to be screwed down once the watch was fully wound.
-The user unscrews the crown, which the use of the left hand thread means he turns it in the direction of winding, and when it is unscrewed he can then turn the crown backwards, using the ratchet, and forwards to wind the watch.
-When the watch is fully wound, the crown can no longer be turned forward; the left-hand thread and the ratchet allow it then to be screwed down onto the pendant.
+The user unscrews the crown by turning it in the direction of winding.
+When it is unscrewed, the crown can be turned backwards, using the ratchet, and forwards to wind the watch.
+When the mainspring is fully wound, the crown can no longer be turned forward; the ratchet and the left-hand thread allow it to be screwed down onto the pendant to seal the watch.
 If a right hand thread was used, when the watch was fully wound, it would be impossible to screw the crown down onto the pendant and the watch would be open to dust and water.

 There is a major problem with this design.
-If the watch is fully wound and the crown screwed down and then the user notices that the hands need to be set to the correct time, he is in a pickle.
-The crown can't be unscrewed, because the spring is fully wound and the crown can't be turned forward.
+If the watch is fully wound and the crown screwed down, and then the user notices that the hands need to be set to the correct time, he is in a pickle.
+The crown cannot be unscrewed with the spring fully wound, because that prevents the crown being turned forward to unscrew it.
 He must wait until the watch has run down some before he can unscrew the crown to set the hands.

 American Watch Co. screw down crown © Jerry Treiman